 Food should not only be delicious, but nutritious too.
 I flavour my food with natural seasonings like sea salt, honey, herbs, and spices.
-For the tasty umami flavour, I use homemade stock and add glutamate-rich fresh produce such as dried shrimps, mushrooms, and tomato.
-I do use chicken stock granules, but rarely and in small quantity.
+For tasty umami flavour, I use homemade stock and glutamate-rich fresh produce such as dried shrimps, mushrooms, and tomatoes.
+I do use chicken stock granules, but rarely and only in small quantities.

 Utilise kitchen appliances & tools

-I use cooking gadgets to make cooking easier and faster.
+I use kitchen gadgets to make cooking easier and faster.
 For example, I mince onions in a small manual chopper, and make chilli pastes in my blender.
 Investing in the right equipment makes cooking much more convenient.
+Gadgets I like

 Cook whenever possible

-The demands of modern life makes it very difficult to cook daily.
-When I’m busy, I make simple food such as baked salmon and roast vegetables in the oven, or cook freezer-friendly meals in a batch.
+The demands of modern life make it very difficult to cook daily.
+When I’m busy, I make simple food such as baked fish and roast vegetables in the oven, or cook freezer-friendly meals in batches.